Nottingham-CTU/Advanced-Reports/README.md

   * Append ` DESC` to sort in descending order.
 * **Fields to display** specify each field or calculation logic for display in the report, with optional alias for the field heading
+* **Hide missing data codes** if selected will show blank values instead of missing data codes

 Please refer to the [Instrument Query report instructions](README-InstrumentQ.md) for more information.

+### Record Table report options

+Record table reports will display all the fields in the selected instruments and events, including all repeating instances, in a single row for each record.

+The data returned in a Record Table will be automatically filtered according to the user's DAG and data export rights.

+* **Description** brief descriptive text to appear above the report
+  * HTML &lt;a&gt; &lt;b&gt; and &lt;i&gt; tags as well as the placeholders `$$PROJECT$$`
+    (project ID) and `$$WEBROOT$$` (REDCap version directory web path) can be used in the description.
+* **Instruments** choose the instruments/forms to include
+* **Events** choose the events to include
+* **Hide missing data codes** if selected will show blank values instead of missing data codes

 ### SQL report options